Health & Wellbeing

 Being registered with a doctor is the only way to receive free access to the NHS and non-emergency care.

 It's essential you register with a doctor (GP) locally.
 Don't leave it until you are ill.
-It's really important to do this as soon as possible when you start at UCA, especially if you have an on-going physical or mental health condition.
+It's really important to do this as soon as possible when you start at UCA, especially if you have an ongoing physical or mental health condition.

 If you qualify, you can apply for help with health costs such as prescriptions and dental care.
 More information is available on the NHS: Help with health costs website.